PredixDev/predix-seed/README.md

 	```
 5. Update your client authorities to include this group

-    Use uaac to get your current client autoapprove, and add the group you just created to this list.
+    Use uaac to get your current client authorities, and add the group you just created to this list.
 	```
 	uaac client get <your-client>
 	uaac client update <your-client> --authorities views.zones.<your-views-instance-id>.user,<other>,<authorities>